hrawp/applied-ml-hrawp/docs/final/README.md

 - I also would try voting.

 ### Code
-- The notebook for this project can be found at: https://github.com/hrawp/applied-ml-hrawp/blob/main/notebooks/final/regression_aaron.ipynb
+- The notebook for this project can be found at: [regression_aaron.ipynb](https://github.com/hrawp/applied-ml-hrawp/blob/main/notebooks/final/regression_aaron.ipynb)

 ## Peer Review
-- I reviewed Alissa Beaderstadt's Midterm Project.
-The review can be found at: [Beaderstadt UCI Mushroom Dataset](https://github.com/hrawp/applied-ml-hrawp/blob/main/docs/midterm/peer_review.md)
+- I reviewed Womenker Karto's Final Project.
+The review can be found at: [Regression Analysis Project](https://github.com/hrawp/applied-ml-hrawp/blob/main/docs/final/peer_review.md)

 ## How to Run the Jupyter Notebook